Quotient and blow-up of automorphisms of graphs of groups: Introduction

-It turns out that, when all the local Dehn twists are {\it efficient}, the condition that all $\delta(e)$'s being locally zero is not just sufficient but also necessary for the conclusion of Corollary \ref{intro2}.
-This will be used in \cite{KY} as a crucial ingredient of the proof that every linearly growing outer automorphism of a finitely generated free group $F_{n}$ is (up to taking powers) a Dehn twist automorphism.
-It is also a vital ingredient in our algorithmic approach to the question which automorphisms of $F_{n}$ are induced by surface homeomorphisms.
+It is easy to see that both examples represent the same outer automorphisms of $F_3$.
+This shows that the last conclusion of Corollary \ref{intro2}, namely that the given partial Dehn twist $\bar D$ induces on $\pi_1 \bar{\cal G}$ a Dehn twist automorphism $\hat{\bar D}$, is not equivalent to the fact that the blow-up automorphism exists and is a Dehn twist.
+However, using the terminology of \cite{CL99}, it is shown in \cite{KY02} that, when all the local Dehn twists $D_{V_i}$ are ``efficient'' (as is the case in Example \ref{blow-up-possible}), then the condition that all edges $E_i$ are locally zero is not just sufficient but also necessary for the last conclusion of Corollary \ref{intro2}.
+This is used in \cite{KY03} as an important ingredient of the proof that every linearly growing outer automorphism of a finitely generated free group $F_{n}$ is (up to taking powers) a Dehn twist automorphism.

-\subsection{Acknowledgements}
+Since this paper has been made public first, its results have already been used crucially in two applications: \begin{enumerate} \item Corollary \ref{intro2} is a vital ingredient in our algorithmic solution in \cite{KY03} to the question which polynomially growing automorphisms of $F_{n}$ are (up to passing to a power) induced by a surface homeomorphism. \item In \cite{LY1} a normal form (based on graph-of-groups and Dehn twists) for quadratically growing automorphisms is given, together with a method how to derive this normal form.
+One of the crucial steps in this procedure is to quotient subgraphs and to blow up vertices relative to local Dehn twists, as studied here. \end{enumerate}

+\subsection{\it Acknowledgements}